MarkoSokser/Inform7-Jigsaw-game/story.md

 Sound of PlateGreen is the file "plate_green.ogg".
 Sound of Screaming is the file "screaming.ogg".
 Sound of GameOver is the file "gameover.ogg".
+Sound of BodyFall is the file "body_fall.ogg".
+Sound of GameOverMusic is the file "game_over_music.ogg".